CodinGame/codingame-sdk-playground/graphics/graphics-3-states.md

 ```java
 commitEntityState(double t, Entity<?>... entities);
 ```
-will commit the state of `entities` at the moment `t` (0 ≤ `t` ≤ 1).
+will commit the state of `entities` at the moment `t` (0 ≤ `t` ≤ 1 ).
+0 being the start of the frame and 1 the end of the frame.

 ```java
 commitWorldState(double t);
 ```
 will commit the state all the entities you created at the moment `t` (0 ≤ `t` ≤ 1).

-Note that committing will only send the entities that have changed since the last commit.
+If you want to commit a high amount of entities you may consider using commitWorldState instead of commitEntityState for better performances.

 # Examples